US I Visa: Application Requirements for Media Workers

 While the application process can be challenging, once approved, I visas can be issued for up to five years, and be subsequently renewed indefinitely, making travel to the US one less concern for the visa holder.

 Under the Immigration and Nationality Act, foreign media representatives travelling for work purposes are required to enter the US with an I visa.

 ‘Media representatives’ refer to any individual working as part of a specific media project or commission, and can include journalists, bloggers, editors, production crew members and researchers, working across media channels, from TV, radio, digital and print to independent film production.

 The individual must be coming to the US solely to work on behalf of a:

 - US-based subsidiary of the foreign media company, if the foreign company wholly owns the US subsidiary.

 This would include both staff of foreign media companies and freelance representatives who are under contract with a foreign organization to produce news.

 One exception to this rule relates to foreign media representatives covering the United Nations.
 These individuals are generally classified as ‘aliens in transit’ and do not require a visa to attend UN meetings.

-I visa content criteria
+I visa content requirements

-For example – we recently represented a British celebrity chef looking to travel to the US to film a series of regional cooking shows.
+NNU Immigration recently represented a British celebrity chef looking to travel to the US to film a series of regional cooking shows.